Ann Arbor Senior Center

 Donations & Equipment Lending

-- Looking to donate medical equipment?
+• Looking to donate medical equipment?
 Looking to borrow equipment?
-The Ann Arbor Senior Center will take and lend gently used ADL equipment such as shower chairs, walkers, canes, and more.
-Call us at 734.794.6250.
-If you have other types of medical equipment to donate, please click here for a list of places that accept varying types of medical supplies.
+Click here for a list of places that accept and lend varying types of medical supplies.

 Senior Moments

 CTN's monthly series, Senior Moments, provides valuable information for senior citizens on such issues as health, wealth, finance and entertainment by covering events and activities at senior centers in the Ann Arbor/Ypsilanti area.
 Click below to watch the series and catch it on Comcast CTN Channel 16, on the last Sunday of the month at 5 p.m.
 Reruns Sundays at 5 p.m., Mondays at 8 a.m., Tuesdays at 7:30 a.m., Wednesdays at 11 a.m. and Fridays at 5 p.m.
 To access the series online, visit Senior Moments - YouTube.
-In In this episode, fitness instructor, Mark A. Harris demonstrates light exercise routines by using a stability ball and explains how these exercise movements are beneficial for us to maintain our health and safety.
+This episode features Courtney Vanderlaan of the Ann Arbor Meals on Wheels talks about the organization and their services.